hnthap/docu-chat/README.md

 ```

 ## Roadmap & Future Improvements

-This project is a strong foundation, and here are some potential next steps:

 - **Testing**: Implement a full test suite with `pytest` (unit and integration tests) to ensure reliability.
 - **Observability**: Integrate structured logging (e.g., JSON logs) and add observability hooks for monitoring in production.